Denis McLoughlin: D.C. Thomson and Co., Ltd.

 After sending art samples, McLoughlin found stories to illustrate for the Scottish publishing firm D.C.
 Thomson and Co., Ltd., in 1974.
 He has been working for them ever since and contributed to just about all of their adventure titles (all of which are now defunct) including Wizard, Victor, Buddy, Crunch, Bullet, and Scoop.
 Primarily, however, McLoughlin's work appeared in Wizard.
-At his height with the company (22 October 1977), five McLoughlin stories graced the pages of two Thomson titles, Wizard and Bullet.
+At his height with the company (22 October 1977), five McLoughlin stories were published in the two Thomson titles, Wizard and Bullet.
 Perhaps the best regarded of McLoughlin's strips for Thomson were "Sign of the Shark" featuring x-agent Jake Jeffords, "The Green Lizard" which was a science fiction tale, and "The Shark" featuring the crew of a German E-Boat during World War II.
 Unfortunately, the days of the traditional British comic story paper were already numbered by the late-1970s and by 1983, most ceased publication.
 Denis drew two western features for the 1983 Look and Learn Annual before beginning his monthly stint for Thomson's Commando, a 64-page war comic digest which sees four issues released twice a month (96 issues a year).
 McLoughlin produced about one issue of Commando a month until his death on 22 April 2002.